perfguru87/perftracker-lib/README.md

-# perftracker-client
+# perftracker-lib
-A client library for the [perftracker](https://github.com/perfguru87/perftracker)
+A client library for the [perftracker](https://github.com/perfguru87/perftracker) and a set of libraries for performance testing

 ## Supported python version